 2 Caches Folder

 Caches Files are generally used by applications and systems to improve application performance, and we do not recommend cleaning those files on a regular basis for no reason.
-Mac includes plenty of application caches folders and files within the Cache Folder.
+Mac includes plenty of application cache folders and files within the Cache Folder.

 Location of Cache Folder in Mac: